ArupkBiswas/Cohesion-Service-Request-ms/README.md

 # Cohesion-Service-Request-ms
 ### Instructions
-  - clone the repo
+  - Clone the repo
-  - import the code into your intelij ide
+  - Import the code into your intelij ide
   - Perform gradle build
   - Run the file ServiceRequestApplication.java